 Doli incapax was intended to address the immaturity of children who were brought into the system at the age of ten to the age of thirteen - children who are at, or have just left, primary school.
 However, this has spectacularly failed to protect children in Queensland.
-A student thesis on the topic in 2011 indicated that at that time, it has not been successfully argued in Queensland since 1979.
-The test is such that a child is virtually always going to be considered capable of a crime.
-The recent High Court case on doli incapax does not assist with its use in Queensland because the Queensland Criminal Code has not simply codified the common law.2
+A student thesis on the topic in 2011 indicated that at that time, it had not been successfully argued in Queensland since 1979.
+The test is such that a child is virtually always going to be considered capable of a crime due to the drafting of section 29 of Queensland's Criminal Code which changed, rather than enshrined, the common law test.